 The scale of investment reveals just how expensive the AI arms race has become.
 Anthropic says the $50 billion figure "is necessary to meet the growing demand" for Claude, while also allowing the company to keep its research "at the frontier" of the technology.
 Translation: without massive computing power, even the most sophisticated AI models hit walls.

 Behind the scenes, this represents a fundamental shift in how AI companies think about infrastructure.
-Rather than relying entirely on cloud providers like Web Services or Azure, companies are building their own dedicated facilities.
+Rather than relying entirely on cloud providers like Amazon Web Services or Microsoft Azure, companies are building their own dedicated facilities.
 It's a costly but potentially crucial move - whoever controls the compute controls the future of AI development.